npd29/Led-Matrix/README.md

 | 14     | B1                 | GP2           |
 | 15     | G1                 | GP1           |
 | 16     | R1                 | GP0           |

 You don't use the E input so I just capped off the wire.
 ### LED Matrix to Power Supply
 Connect the power cable to a barrel jack adapter (Red to + & Black to -) and then to a power supply (or directly to the power supply if you're fancy like that).

+# Programming the Matrix

+## Copy the necessary files

+Now you are all set up and ready to start programming the LED Matrix!

+1. Connect the Pico to your computer with the Micro USB cable.
+It will appear as a removable drive called CIRCUITPY
+2. Download this repository and copy over all the contents from the `src` directory to the CIRCUITPY drive
+3. Rename the `secrets_example.py` file to `secrets.py`
+4. Open `secrets.py` and update the credentials to yours
+5. Save all project files.
+The Pico will automatically detect once you save those updates and run them